gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Some instances do not come with Root EBS volumes, instead they come with "**Instance Store**" (i.e., ephemeral storage)
 - **Instance store is physically attached** to the machine whereas **EBS is a network device**
-- Instance Store Pros:
+- Instance Store pros:
   - Better IO performance (very high IOPS -- since it is physically attached to the instance)
   - Good for caching (since its closer to hardware executing our code)
-- Cons:
+- Instance Store cons:
   - Data survives only *reboots**
   - **If instance is stopped or terminated the instance store is lost**
   - You cannot resize the instance store